roadsnail/Pi-ve/README.md

 * Zigbee2mqtt

-As stated above, the
+If you have successfully followed the official Zigbee2MQTT installation notes earlier, your Pi-ve should have started Zigbee and made a connection to the Mosquitto Message broker running on the Pi.

-If you already have a Zigbee network setup, then Pi-ve should be configured with a different unique pan_id.
-This should be taken care of by the network_key:GENERATE line in configuration.yaml under the advanced: section (see below).
+In addition to the

 The webbased frontend to Zigbee2MQTT should be enabled to allow easier setup of the Zigbee connection from the CC2531 co-ordinator to the Hive SLR/SLT devices.
 This can be seen in the example configuration.yaml file below under the section frontend: